purescript-deprecated/purescript-coproducts/README.md

 ### Types

-    data Coproduct f g a where
+    newtype Coproduct f g a where
       Coproduct :: Either (f a) (g a) -> Coproduct f g a